mariodavid/refactoring-coding-dojo/src/main/java/de/diedavids/refactoring/codingdojo/introduction_example/README.md

 The first example deals with the domain of Movie rental.
 The object model contains the classes `Movie`, `Rental` and `Customer`.

-`Customer` has a method called `statement` which prints out a overview on the customers amount owed as well as its rentings.
+`Customer` has a method called `statement` which prints out an overview on the customers amount owed as well as its rentings.

 The result of the method looks like this: